ggbong734/data-engineering-capstone/README.md

 ## Additional thoughts

 * In the scenario that the data size was increased by 100x:
-    * One alternative would be to host the data on multiple clusters of machine (scaling out) and use Spark SQL to leverage the power of distributed computing in order to speed up the data ingestion and processing steps.
+    * One alternative would be to host the data on multiple clusters of machine (scaling out) and add distribution keys for each table in order to speed up date retrieval.
+Another way is to use Spark SQL to leverage the power of distributed computing in order to speed up the data ingestion and processing steps.

 * In the scenario that the data populates a dashboard that must be updated on a daily basis by 7am every day: